moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 | Target Device | azuki-sl |
 | Data Source | Microsoft Defender for Endpoint logs (Azure Log Analytics) |

-Note: Hypothetically speaking, as this theat hunt was announced on 22nd November, 2025, I am keeing the scope for logs till that day.
-There are no previous logs available before 19th that's wht I put start data as November 1.
+**Note:** This threat hunt was initiated on November 22, 2025, establishing the end date for the investigation scope.
+However, no relevant log activity was recorded prior to November 19, which marks the start of the active attack period.

 ### Investigation Questions